Towards Unconditional Uncloneable Encryption: Candidate Scheme

 where the supremum is taken over all Hermitian unitaries $U_k \in \U(\CC^D)$.

-A naive triangular inequality of the operator norm yields the trivial upper bound $\Pr[\text{win}]\leq \sfrac{1}{4} + \sfrac{3K}{4 K}=1$.
-Therefore, we need a finer upper bound of this quantity, which we conjecture to be of the following form:
+A naive triangular inequality of the operator norm yields the trivial upper-bound $\Pr[\text{win}]\leq \sfrac{1}{4} + \sfrac{3K}{4 K}=1$.
+Therefore, we need a finer upper-bound of this quantity, which we conjecture to be of the following form:

 \begin{conjecture} Let $\Gamma_1, \ldots, \Gamma_K$ be any pairwise anti-commuting Hermitian unitaries (Hermitian representation of some Clifford algebra) of dimension $d$.
-Then for all Hermitian unitaries $\set{U_k}$ of dimension $D$, the following upper bound holds:
+Then for all Hermitian unitaries $\set{U_k}$ of dimension $D$, the following upper-bound holds:

 \end{conjecture}